duckduckgo/privacy-dashboard/CONTRIBUTING.md

 ## Watch mode

-You can build the 'example' variant in watch mode by running `npm run watch.example`.
+To run the build every time you edit files, run `npm run watch.build`.

-If you also want to serve the content, in a separate terminal run `npm run watch.serve`.
+If you also want to serve the content, in a separate terminal run `npm run preview`.

 CSS, JS & HTML will be processed on each file change - you'll just need to reload manually in the browser.